bbalganjjm/natural_js/docs/implementation/roadmap.md

 # Checkpoint

 - M0-M8 are complete on branch `2.0.0-alpha.0`.
 Button stays native HTML; Form, Grid, List, Select, and Pagination run in the two-layout CVC data screen.
 Native Dialog, Popup, and Tabs run on the common CVC page runtime in two authored MDI layouts.
 M6 and M7 evidence is in their [data UI](m6-plan.md) and [page UI](m7-plan.md) plans; [M8](m8-beta-report.md) holds the unpublished beta-candidate, migration, agent-task, and three-browser evidence.
-[M9 release work](m9-plan.md) is proposed for separate user review.
+[M9 release work](m9-plan.md) is approved and in progress.
 - The initial 2.0 release includes form, list, basic grid, select, pagination, button, dialog, popup, and tab.
 - Advanced grid, tree, custom date picker, notification, and document tabs follow in 2.x.